Yarrow leaves are an old-school remedy to stop bleeding.

-Several years back, I sliced my index finger with a rotary cutter, down into the muscle, leaving no flap of skin to cover the wound.
-My brother-in-law treated me with all the usual first-aid techniques, but couldn’t stop the bleeding.
+Several years back, I sliced my index finger down to the muscle with a rotary cutter, leaving no flap of skin to cover the wound.
+My brother-in-law treated me with all the usual first-aid techniques, but the wound wouldn’t stop bleeding.

 Finally, I listened to my grandmother’s insistent little voice in my ear and sent my husband out to cut a yarrow leaf.
 We crushed the leaf into a wad the size of a pecan and bound it over the gushing wound with gauze and tape.
 In the process, one drop of blood about the size of a pencil eraser came through the bandage.

 Twelve hours later, I gently cut off the bandage (no more blood other than the original spot), plucked off the yarrow leaf, and never had to bandage the wound again.
 Yarrow truly is a “blood stopper.”